alestormoody/alestormoody/README.md

 ### 🚀 Recent Projects
 - Development and maintenance of a custom CMS for career websites (120+ sites implemented)
 - Implementation of scalable solutions for job postings and candidate management
 - Optimization of performance and security for web applications
+- Development and maintenance of CRM for managing tasks, projects, leads, holidays, and teams

 ### 📚 Continuous Learning
 - Salesforce B2C Commerce Developer